shreyascodes-tech/deserve/www/docs/app/create-app.md

 (but <u>***NOT***</u> the same) as middleware, if you are familiar with middleware based frameworks

-Handler is basically a function that takes in [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) as an arguement and can return a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) to fulfill the request or return nothing to continue to the next registerd handler
+Handler is basically a function that takes in [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) as an argument and can return a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) to fulfill the request or return nothing to continue to the next registered handler

 use the **use** method on the app object to register handlers